ankit8898/optimizely_server_side/Readme.md

 This gem solves few things:

- - **Syncing AB test config across different servers when you don't want to fetch config via REST endpoint or redis/memcache store**
+ - **Syncing A/B test config across different servers when you don't want to fetch config via REST endpoint or redis/memcache store**

   Yes, it's designed keeping performance in mind as we want to save a network overhead and a extra dependency.

   If you are using Optimizely you will be aware about the [datafile](http://developers.optimizely.com/server/reference/index.html#datafile).
 Once we make changes to the A/B test like change in percent distribution, start / pause a experiment this file get's updated.

-  If you have 50 servers with 40 passenger / puma process these process needs to be updated.
+  If you have 50 servers with 40 passenger / puma process each these process needs to be updated.
 The Gem polls the config at regular interval and keeps the datafile cached across different process.

   The config is stored in **Memory Store** .
 We use [Activesupport memory store](http://api.rubyonrails.org/classes/ActiveSupport/Cache/MemoryStore.html) for same.

-* **Some additional helpers**

-  Some more helpers exposed that can be exposed in views (.erbs) or PORO's.
-It avoids duplication of few activation settings.
+* **Helper methods to better handle test and variations and handling fallbacks and experiment pause**

+  Optimizely ruby sdk provides us way to know which variation to show.
+But what happens when the experiment is paused ?
+Or there is a error happening in config.
+  More details about this in below section of experiment config.

 ### Architecture